Municipal

 The Problem

 Municipalities usually employ municipal engineers to review development projects and advise on municipal infrastructure.
-Sometimes municipal engineers are not specialized in environmental regulatory matters and may not be able to address all the environmental issues that the municipality must address.
-Therefore there can be a need for a specialized, independent environmental engineer to serve municipal government.
+Yet sometimes municipal engineers are not specialized in environmental regulatory matters and may not be able to address all the environmental issues that the municipality must address.
+As a result, there can be a need for a specialized, independent environmental engineer to serve municipal government.

 The Solution

-Our local elected officials and appointed public employees are strongly committed to implementing programs and projects that are designed to provide a better quality of life for the people they serve.
-The "independent" environmental consultant is not involved with review of development projects, does not represent developers working in the affected municipality, and can therefore focus objectively on critical environmental issues.
+Our local elected officials and appointed public employees are strongly committed to implementing programs and projects that are designed to provide a better quality of life for their constituents.
+The “independent” environmental consultant is neither involved with review of development projects, nor does he or she represent developers working in the affected municipality; therefore, he or she is able to focus objectively on critical environmental issues.

 Many municipalities are looking to clean up and possibly reuse contaminated or otherwise underutilized sites.
-Understanding the best use, the most efficient remediation of the regulations which address these issues is often outside the expertise of town officials.
+Town officials often lack the expertise to analyze the most efficient remediation approaches allowed by law.
 Others are faced with an emergency which requires immediate attention.
-By developing a relationship with SAI and understanding our abilities and commitment to the town before an emergency occurs, municipalities may utilize our expertise on an "on-call" basis to provide an independent assessment of a developer’s plan or an engineer’s stratey or conservation goal, with a clear understanding of the goals of the community.
+By developing a relationship with SAI and understanding our abilities and commitment to the town before an emergency occurs, municipalities may utilize our expertise on an “on-call” basis to provide an independent assessment of a developer’s plan or an engineer’s strategy or conservation goal, with a clear understanding of the goals of the community.

 Examples of services recently provided by SAI to municipalities include: